AmirhTork/FL_ICA_Public/README.md

    - No proprietary logic or research innovation is exposed

 4. **Adversarial Scenario Simulation**
-   - Toy "model replacement" attack demonstrates how the pipeline supports adversarial analysis
+   - Model replacement attack demonstrates how the pipeline supports adversarial analysis

 5. **Metrics Tracking and Visualization**
    - Accuracy, loss, divergence, and other indicators are recorded